 Visit County Durham, working in association with The Northern Echo, is seeking to showcase the best in customer service offered to visitors to the county with the 5th annual Durham Tourism Superstar initiative.

-The award, run in partnership with the Northern Echo, was launched in 2014 to unearth the unsung heroes of tourism in Durham.
-It recognises the dedication and passion of those working in the tourism industry and is awarded to an individual who goes above and beyond the call of duty to ensure visitors have an experience to remember.
+The award will recognise the dedication and passion of those working in Durham’s tourism industry, and will be awarded to an individual who goes above and beyond the call of duty to ensure visitors to Durham have a priceless experience.

-Ivor Stolliday, chairman of Visit County Durham, said: “The competition is a wonderful way to uncover those individuals working tirelessly in the tourism industry.
-All the entrants are incredible and act as ambassadors for our county.
-Durham Tourism Superstar has grown in stature over the years and helps give wider recognition to those people working hard to enhance the visitor experience with that all-important personal touch.”
+Ivor Stolliday, chairman of Visit County Durham, said: “The competition is a wonderful way to recognise those individuals working tirelessly in the tourism industry.
+All of the finalists are incredible and each act as ambassadors for our county, we should all be extremely proud of them.
+It’s a privilege to crown Emily as Durham’s Tourism Superstar 2018”.

 Michelle Gorman, managing director of Visit County Durham, said: “We congratulate Emily on winning this award.
 Emily embodies the shining star qualities that make her a worthy winner of Durham Tourism Superstar and truly enhances the visitor experience.
 It’s people like Emily who really make Durham shine”.

 Emily is the latest member of the Beamish visitor experience team to be recognised for her outstanding contributions to customer service.
 She follows in the footsteps of colleague Matthew Henderson, who won both Durham Tourism Superstar and VisitEngland Tourism Superstar awards in 2015.

 Emily will now be nominated by Visit County Durham for the national Tourism Superstar 2019 shortlist, organised by VisitEngland.